 Women Hold 12.8% of U.S. Patents.
 They Make Up 30% of the STEM Workforce.

 The gap isn't talent — it's disclosure.
-Research shows women's patents demonstrate higher novelty, originality, and technological generality.
+A Nature study of 3.7 million U.S. patents found women's patents demonstrate higher novelty, originality, and technological generality.
 The inventions exist.
 The filing process loses them.

 See How Automated Scanning HelpsThe numbers.